AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 # Supported Protocols and Types of Campaign

 Merkl is designed to be versatile and compatible with a wide range of DeFi protocols.
-Explore the dedicated pages to learn more about each type of supported protocol and how Merkl leverages them to benefit you as a user and enhance your incentivization strategies as a provider.
+Explore the dedicated pages to learn more about each type of supported protocol and how Merkl leverages them to benefit you as a user, and enhance your incentivization strategies as a provider.

 ## Airdrop Campaign